osxmidi/LinVst/README.md

 sudo apt-get install libwine-development-dev:i386
 ```

-For Debian, you'll need to enable the non-free repositories (run sudo apt update after).
+For Debian, you'll need to enable the non-free repositories (run `sudo apt update` after).

-The convert folder is for making the linvstconvert and linvstconverttree utilities that name convert Windows vst dll filenames (.dll) to Linux shared library filenames (.so).
+The convert folder is for making the `linvstconvert` and `linvstconverttree` utilities that batch rename Windows DLL files (`.dll`) files to Linux shared library files (`.so`).

-The makegtk etc files in the convert folder contain simple commands for making the convert utilities.
+`makegtk` and others in the convert folder contain simple commands for making the convert utilities.

-A -no-pie option might be needed on some systems for the linvstconvert and linvstconverttree utilities icons to appear.
+A -no-pie option might be needed on some systems for the `linvstconvert` and `linvstconverttree` utilities icons to appear.

 ### Building